MicrosoftDocs/SupportArticles-docs/Microsoft365/enterprise/administration/assistant-office-activation.md

 ---
 # Scenario: Office Activation

-The Office Activation scenario automates checks and recoveries to reset activation-related settings and successfully activate a subscription version of Office.
+The Office Activation scenario for the Microsoft Support and Recovery Assistant automates check and recovery activity to reset activation-related settings and successfully activate a subscription version of Office.

 In the full version of the Assistant, the equivalent entry point for this scenario is *Office & Office Apps \ I've installed a subscription version of Office, but I can't activate it*.

-**Note:** This scenario requires an elevated command prompt.
-To open an elevated Command Prompt window, select **Start**, enter *cmd*, right-click **Command Prompt** in the results, and then select **Run as administrator**.
+**Note:** This scenario requires that you open an elevated Command Prompt window.
+To do this, select **Start**, enter *cmd*, right-click **Command Prompt** in the results, and then select **Run as administrator**.

 ## Download the Enterprise version of the Assistant